Buttstädt (Verwaltungsgemeinschaft)

 Buttstädt is a former Verwaltungsgemeinschaft ("collective municipality") in the district of Sömmerda, in Thuringia, Germany.
 The seat of the Verwaltungsgemeinschaft was in Buttstädt.
-It was disbanded in January 2019.
+The Verwaltungsgemeinschaft was founded on 1 January 1991.
+On 4 February 1995, it was expanded to include the municipalities of Großbrembach and Kleinbrembach.
+It was disbanded at the start of 2019.

 The Verwaltungsgemeinschaft Buttstädt consisted of the following municipalities: